jcarpenter/joshcarpenter.ca/src/climate/Dying oceans.md

 title: "Dying Oceans"
 tags: [climate, explainer, problem]
 publish: true
 summary: "What damages are we seeing in marine ecosystems?
-What are the causes, and future projections?"
+What are the causes, and future projections?
+A summary from my climate research notes."
 image: "img/Schematic-illustration-of-key-components-and-changes-of-the-ocean-and-cryosphere.jpg"
+date: 2019-11-26
 ---

 ![Schematic illustration of key components and changes of the ocean and cryosphere, and their linkages in the Earth system through the movement of heat, water, and carbon.[@rep-OceanCryosphere-IPCC-19, p.SPM-13]](img/Schematic-illustration-of-key-components-and-changes-of-the-ocean-and-cryosphere.jpg)